 Microsuction Ear Wax Removal

-Microsuction is a more specialised treatment which is not widely available outside hospitals, so we are delighted to be able to offer it at our Cambridge, Peterborough and Saffron Walden centres.
+Microsuction is a more specialised treatment which is not widely available outside hospitals, so we are delighted to be able to offer it at our Cambridge, Newmarket and Saffron Walden centres.
 Microsuction is an alternative to irrigation and is suitable for everybody including those for whom irrigation is not an option or has proved ineffective.
 This highly skilled procedure involves a thorough examination of the ear canal and assessment of the condition of the wax with a video otoscope.
 A small speculum is then inserted in to the ear canal to open it up and the wax is gently removed using a small suction device attached to the Microsuction machine.
 The process is quick, safe and painless.

 Before all wax removal treatments, it is advisable to use an olive oil spray or drops, for the week prior to appointment.
 Earol Olive Oil is available to purchase through our secure online shop.